 The IBCoM Honours Programme (‘the HP’) is an extra-credit course in the second year of the IBCoM programme that runs from September to April.
 The HP is open—by invitation only—to IBCoM’s most talented and highly motivated students.
 It aims to give these students access to opportunities and challenges beyond the normal scope of an undergraduate program.
 Through close contact with the IBCoM faculty and other distinguished professionals and experts, honours students are exposed to the most recent developments in communication and media studies.

 Students’ own contribution in the HP’s curriculum further enables them to actively explore new areas of interest.
-Students have the opportunity to lead classroom sessions, organize fieldtrips and related lectures, advice institutions on communicational matters, and co-organize the final HP symposium.
+Students have the opportunity to lead classroom sessions, organise fieldtrips and related lectures, advice institutions on communicational matters, and co-organise the final HP symposium.

 Students who successfully complete the IBCoM Honours Programme will receive 15 credits and a formal letter of recommendation from the IBCoM Dean.
 The IBCoM Honours Programme is firmly embedded in the educational vision of IBCoM and the remit of the Erasmus Honours Academy.